 Nisha Gupta, Ph.D.

-As a clinical psychologist, Nisha also does psychotherapy with individuals and couples of diverse backgrounds and intersectional identities.
-She integrates psychodynamic, relational-cultural, mindfulness, and liberation psychotherapy approaches to provide culturally-sensitive, insight-oriented, trauma-informed therapy for clients.
-She received her education at New York University (M.A.) and Duquesne University (Ph.D.), and has a background in the advertising industry prior to her career in psychology.
+Trained as a clinical psychologist, Nisha is also a private practice psychotherapist.
+She offers individual and couples counseling for clients of diverse backgrounds and identities.
+She integrates psychodynamic, internal family systems, Jungian, mindfulness, and liberation psychotherapy approaches to provide culturally-sensitive, insight-oriented, trauma-informed therapy for clients.
+Nisha received her education at New York University (M.A.) and Duquesne University (Ph.D.), and has a background in the advertising industry prior to her career in psychology.

 • B.S., Psychology and Communications, New York University, 2006